 As part of the easement, Great River Energy acquires the trees on the right of way; however, you can request the wood if the clearing method allows the wood to be saved.

 You will be contacted about construction procedures and access to locations where poles will be located.
 If necessary, gates or openings at points of access will be installed.
 Concrete foundations for poles will be installed if necessary.
 Then the poles will be set and the wires installed.

 We always try to minimize the impact our projects have.
 During construction, we clean up along the route as best we can.
 Following construction, we restore the land as closely as possible to its original condition.
 Then a final cleanup and inspection are made.
 Restoration is part of our right of way management program which is designed to minimize the impact of transmission lines and ensure continuous operation.

 Crop losses are determined by measuring the area damaged and multiplying it by the current market price per bushel and then using an average yield per acre for the type of crop.
 This calculation will be discussed with you at the time of settlement.

-The transmission lines Great River Energy builds are most commonly 69-kV and 115-kV Iines and are usually smaller than landowners expect at first.
+The transmission lines we build are most commonly 69-kV and 115-kV lines and are usually smaller than landowners expect.
 The large lattice towers that often come to mind are now rarely used for building new transmission lines, but sometimes are needed for lines operating at 345 kV and higher.